 Take a break for 20 minutes in between each session.

-Better at Passing
+Get Better at Passing

-Most passed will be made with the inside of the foot, be sure to swing your leg through the pass in a controlled steady way.
-A perfect pass is one with good pace (not so much that it’s hard to control) – this way it gives the opponent no way to intercept.
+Most passes will be made with the inside of the foot, be sure to swing your leg through the pass in a controlled steady way.
+A perfect pass is one with a good pace (not so much that it’s hard to control) – this way it gives the opponent no way to intercept.

 The ball is played to feet in most circumstances and a hot tip is to know your teammates and how they prefer the ball.
 Some players like the ball passed to the stronger foot.

-Better at Control
+Get Better at Control

 Control of the ball is vital to give you that extra second on the ball in this fast-paced game.
 Ideally, you can control the ball without even looking at the ball.

-Keep your foot slightly loose so that when the ball connects it acts like a sponge and you soak-up the power with your ankle and leg.
+Keep your foot slightly loose so that when the ball connects it acts like a sponge and you soak up the power with your ankle and leg.
 The safest way to control the ball is with the inside of your foot.

 When you master the basics of control, you can use your toes.
 This will set you up to go on a dribble.
 If the ball is coming at you from height, you can also use your toes to cushion the ball – you gradually lower your foot 1cm as the ball connects.

 Tackling and regaining the ball is important – you can’t score without the ball!
 Nicking the ball back by poking your foot in, is the most often type of tackle.